State of Kotlin 2026

 Context: Kotlin/Wasm graduated to Beta in September 2025.
 Exception handling enabled by default in 2.3.0.
 Unified shared source set for JS/Wasm simplifies multiplatform web targeting.

-Action: Evaluate for compute-intensive web applications where TypeScript performance is insufficient.
+Action: Review for compute-intensive web applications where TypeScript performance falls short.
 Test with Compose for Web for full-stack Kotlin.

 6. Spring Boot 4 Integration

 Context: JetBrains-Spring partnership formalized Kotlin as first-class.
-Spring Boot 4 eliminates platform types through JSpecify integration, adds native kotlinx.serialization starter, with a Kotlin support deep dive.
+Spring Boot 4 removes platform types through JSpecify integration, adds native kotlinx.serialization starter, with a Kotlin support deep dive.
 27% of Spring developers have used Kotlin.

 Action: Upgrade Spring Boot 3.x projects to 4.0.
 Enable kotlinx.serialization starter for JSON handling.
 Leverage JSpecify null-safety annotations.